coverclock/com-diag-hazer/README.md

 * rtktool - serves as Tumbleweed's point-to-multipoint datagram router.
 * station - runs a UBX-ZED-F9P with no additional configuration.
 * survey - configures and runs a UBX-ZED-F9P as a base in survey mode.

-## Moving Map (Hazer)

-* client - runs Google Maps API in Firefox browser under MacOS.
-* consumer - consumes datagrams and reports on stdout.
-* producer - consumes data from serial port and forwards as datagrams.
-* provider - consumes datagrams and forwards to serial port.

 ## Intertial Measurement Unit (Yodel)